-- General Fund is the School's primary operating fund that accounts for all financial resources of the school, except those require to be accounted for in another fund. - Capital Projects Fund to account for all resources for the acquisition of capital items by the School purchased with capital outlay funds.
+- General Fund is the School's primary operating fund that accounts for all financial resources of the school, except those required to be accounted for in another fund. - Capital Projects Fund to account for all resources for the acquisition of capital items by the School purchased with capital outlay funds - Special Revenue Fund to account for the proceeds of specific revenues sources that are restricted or committed to expenditures for a specific purpose, including all federal grant revenues passed through the School District.